brightmart/ai_law/README.md

      python HAN_train.py

     it will report macro f1 score and micro f1 score when doing validation, and save checkpoint to predictor/checkpoint

+    optional parameters:

+    --model: the name of model. {han,text_cnn,c_gru,c_gru2,gru,pooling} [han]

+    --use_pretrained_embedding: whether use pretrained embedding or not. download one discussed on section #5, otherwise set it to False. {True,False} [True]

+    --embed_size: embedding size

+    --hidden_size: hidden size

   predict: